HUGE Amex Platinum 100K Bonus Returns - Check now to see if you are targeted.

 Avoiding Las Vegas Resort Fees

 Thankfully there are a couple (not many) ways to avoid the insanely pricey Las Vegas resort fees.
 You can stay at a hotel which doesn’t charge a resort fee or you can get Founderscard.
+Another option for gamblers is to concentrate their play at their hotel’s casino and contact a host prior to checkout to ask if they can help you out with the resort fees.
+Our team reports a decent success rate with this approach.

 I signed up for Founderscard primarily to get Total Rewards Diamond status and have been able to get a huge value from my membership.
 Total Rewards Diamond comes with a lot of perks, but perhaps the biggest one is no resort fees!
 As you can see from the prices above, that can save up to $39 (plus 13% tax) per night depending on the hotel.
 Depending on how often you visit Vegas, your Founderscard could pay for itself quickly.